 Breezula (Clascoterone) Timeline

-— I first covered Italian company Cassiopeia’s Breezula topical anti-androgen product in 2014.
+— I first covered Italian company Cassiopea’s Breezula topical anti-androgen product in 2014.
 At the time, the product was known as CB-03-01.
-And Cassiopeia itself was known as Cosmo Pharmaceuticals.
+And Cassiopea itself was known as Cosmo Pharmaceuticals.
 The CB-03-01 product was touted as a treatment for acne, hirsutism and male pattern baldness (MPB).

 — In 2016, I provided an update on Breezula concerning favorable Phase 2 proof-of-concept results.

 — In my post about the AHRS conference in May 2018, I mentioned how one of my insider sources told me that there was a great deal of excitement surrounding the Breezula presentation.
 This source was clearly on to something.

 Clascoterone Phase 2 Results

 Per this latest 6-month interim analysis of phase 2 dose ranging clinical trials for Clascoterone (Breezula®):

 - When it comes to target area hair count (TAHC): 7.5% Clascoterone solution twice per day gave similar results after 6 months as oral Propecia did after 12 months.
 It is expected that 12-month results from Clascoterone will be even superior.

 - The ongoing double-blind trials at 6 sites in Germany involve a sizable 404 male patients.
 They are being tested at one of four different dosages, or placebo.

 - Cassiopea expects that the side effects from topical Clascoterone will be far less in comparison to those from existing oral anti-androgen type drugs.
 Clascoterone does not interfere with the hormonal profile of patients, especially testosterone.
 To date, no sexual side effects have been seen in clinical trials.